 - Cancel the project.
 You don’t get the £4bn back, you don’t get your railway, but you also don’t have to spend £100bn more on completing it; or

 - Complete the project.
 You don’t get your £4bn back, you do get your railway, but you have to spend £100bn completing it.

-You’ve spent the £4bn either way, so “It’s too late” is not an argument – it simply does not matter.
+You don’t get the £4bn back either way, so except for the purpose of preserving politicians’ pride, it simply does not matter.
 The question is: if you have the option of building HS2 from scratch for the remaining £100bn, would you do it?